-Obviously I don’t know much about gangs, but here are some apocryphal tidbits and what I call “Facebook Facts.”
+Obviously I don’t know much about gangs, but here are some apocryphal tidbits and what I call “Facebook Facts,” some of which inevitably don’t agree with each other.
 If you have any other memories, please contact me!

-The subject of gangs first came up during a discussion of the Dayton’s 8th Floor Teen Shows that were held in the early ’60s.
+The subject of gangs and rock ‘n’ roll first came up during a discussion of the Dayton’s 8th Floor Teen Shows that were held in the early ’60s.
 They became so popular that attendees had to be members of a “Top Ten Teen Club.”
 Even at that, the shows came to an end and one reader wanted to know why.

 T.J.
 Skinner, who was a local roadie and attended all the Dayton’s shows from 1962 to ’64, attributed the demise to gang fights.